-There are a number of BIM software solutions on the market but we made the transition into Revit because of the way it works seamlessly with AutoCAD (both are Autodesk products).
-We knew that there would be many legacy projects that would still require AutoCAD so it was important that we could work between the two formats when necessary.
+There are several BIM software solutions on the market, but we decided on Revit because it works seamlessly with AutoCAD (both are Autodesk products).
+We had many legacy projects that would still require AutoCAD, and it was important that we could work between the two formats when necessary.

-There are a number of benefits we have already gained by immersing ourselves in a BIM workflow:
+There are many benefits we have already gained by immersing ourselves in a BIM workflow:

-- Our team needs to better understand how a building is built – as a result our drafters are becoming more knowledgeable designers
+Our team needs to understand better how a building is built; thus, our technologists are becoming more knowledgeable designers.

 The Value of BIM

-Making any major technology transition in an organization, especially core software that impacts the day to day operation and delivering of paid services is always going to cost time and money, but we made that investment knowing that it was part of transforming our organization and the culture into something that better aligned with our values.
+Making any major technology transition in an organization, especially core software that impacts the day-to-day operation and delivery of paid services, will always cost time and money.
+Still, we made that investment, knowing that it was part of transforming our organization and the culture into something that better aligned with our values.

 The values of Studio Intersekt are all about providing a high level of professional services for our clients.
 Using BIM lets us design better solutions for our customers more consistently.

-The value of BIM to our clients (now and in the future) is what convinced us it was the right way to approach designing buildings.
+The value of BIM to our clients (now and in the future) convinced us it was the right way to approach designing buildings.

-We are building models and those models can have a high level of customization (elements designed to specifically resemble standard fixtures in our commercial client’s buildings) and can also have a high level of intelligence (allowing a consultant who uses BIM to coordinate electrical or HVAC systems with the structure of the building to eliminate conflicts).
+We are building models, and those models can have a high level of customization (elements designed to resemble standard fixtures in our commercial client’s buildings specifically).
+They can also have a high level of intelligence (allowing a consultant who uses BIM to coordinate electrical or HVAC systems with the building's structure to eliminate conflicts).

-Our commercial clients who are building dozens of locations a year insist on working with BIM to help deliver high quality design consistently while maintaining their aggressive building schedules.
+Our commercial clients who are building dozens of locations a year insist on working with BIM to consistently deliver high-quality design while maintaining their aggressive building schedules.

-Coordinating over these 3D models has helped our clients better communicate their concerns and helps us to accurately meet their goals on the project.
+Coordinating over these 3D models has helped our clients better communicate their concerns and accurately meet their project goals.

-We are excited about what other benefits we are going to bring to our clients as we continue to commit to becoming experts in the use of BIM.
+We are excited about what other benefits we will bring to our clients as we continue to commit to becoming experts in BIM use.